Southern Shaolin Monastery

-The Southern Shaolin Monastery or Nan-Shaolin (南少林) is the name of a Buddhist monastery whose existence and location are both disputed although associated ruins have been identified.
+The Southern Shaolin Monastery or Nan-Shaolin (南少林) is a Buddhist monastery whose existence and location are both disputed although associated ruins have been identified.
 By tradition, it is considered a source of Nanquan.

-Establishment
+History

 The following account is based on legend or folklore, with little, if any, documentary evidence to support it.

 During the Tang dynasty in the reign of Emperor Taizong of Tang, warrior monks from Henan Shaolin were deployed from the Shaolin temple to combat piracy.
 With the pirates suppressed, the monks remained in support of the local garrison and established the Southern Shaolin Monastery.
 During the Tang dynasty, Shaolin warriors were used in support of the regular army, and at its peak, there were nine subsidiary Shaolin monasteries.
 With the demise of the Shaolin warrior units, the subsidiary Shaolin monasteries disappeared, so that by the end of the Qing dynasty only the temple at Henan remained.

-Another popular account is that since it was founded in 495 A.D., emperors of every succeeding Chinese dynasty have consecrated the Shaolin Temple as their Imperial Temple.
-This was where emperors prayed on behalf of their people.
-It was also the birthplace of Zen Buddhism.
-The Southern Shaolin Temple had a reputation for being a revolutionary center and the Abbott refused to become a part of the emperors army or take orders from him.
+The Southern Shaolin Temple gained a reputation for being a revolutionary center and the abbot refused to become a part of the emperor's army or take orders from him.
 In an effort to crush the growing rebellion, the Qing army attacked and burned the Southern Shaolin Monastery during middle of the 19th century.
-Only the most skilled Shaolin Monks escaped the attack.
+Only the most skilled Shaolin monks escaped the attack.